ahervy/www/src/content/portfolio/how-to.md

 img_alt: ""
 description: |
   This case study is about the creation of step-by-step procedures that guide users through tasks related to a new feature.
 This case study is based on a product I documented.
+meta_description: Technical writing case study about the creation of step-by-step procedures that guide users through tasks related to a new feature.
 tags:
   - technical writing
 ---